ArchithSharma/CricketPredictions/README.md

 - **Archith Sharma** *(Project Creator)*

 ## Contact
-For questions or suggestions, open an issue on GitHub or reach out via email at [archithsharma@gmail.com](url).
+For questions or suggestions, open an issue on GitHub.

 ## Acknowledgments
 I extend my gratitude to the cricket analytics community and open-source contributors for making data-driven sports analysis possible.
 A special thank you to Rob Hyndman at Monash University for authoring the cricketdata R package to make ESPN Crincinfo data which is used in this analysis easily accessible.